pkimbrel/typescript-starter/README.md

 app.listen(port, () => console.log(`Listening on port ${port}`));
 ```

+## Environment File

+To support the management of environment variables, the example uses `dotenv`.
+By importing `dotenv/config`, you can maintain environment variables in a `.env` file.

+Notes:

+* The content of the `.env` file is for _local testing only_.
+* Any live environment variables on your distribution platform should be maintained separately
+* ***DO NOT PUT SECRETS IN ENVIRONMENT VARIABLES.
+EVER!!***

 # Development Lifecycle

 To run the API locally, simply run `npm start`.
 Any changes made should automatically trigger a restart of the server.